hannahpun/todo-list-react/README.md

 - Edit Todo
 - Mark as completed or uncompleted
 - Search todos
-- Can sort tasks by time by created time
+- The active todos sorted by created_at desc
+- The completed todos sorted by completed_at asc

 ## How to run